KokoMind/Actor-Critic-TF/README.md

 # Actor-Critic-TF
-implementing Actor Critic algorithm using tensorflow framework
+Implementing the Actor Critic algorithm using tensorflow.